Education Outside the Classroom

 Preserving the future of preserving the past

 Unquestionable successes in civic terms, Chicagoland’s museums of all sorts suffer from the woes of all such American institutions.
 Staff are more numerous and better paid than ever, and buildings that dazzle the public into spending time and money in them are not cheap.
 The Chicago Park District’s long-standing subsidy of the big museums on its properties remains something Chicago has reason to boast of, but the city has its own money troubles, and that subsidy is shrinking as a proportion of total museum budgets.
 Corporate donors for decades took up the slack, but there are fewer big corporations still based in Chicago of the sort that used to give out of hometown pride.
 And museums programmers face competition they never used to.
 On a trip to, say, the Field fifty years ago, people saw things they not only had never seen but never imagined; today, they enter having a lifetime of movies, TV, and computer simulations in their heads that make the most inventive museum display look staid.
-As result, attendance at all falling in recent years, except when it gets a temporary boost because of a blockbuster exhibit or a new building.
+As result, attendance at all of Chicago's large museums has been falling in recent years, except when one gets a temporary boost because of a blockbuster exhibit or a new building.

 Museums thus are caught in a familiar vicious cycle.
 To bring in more money, they need to expand their audience; to entice that audience, they need to broaden their missions; to broaden their mission, they need to spend more money.
 The shift of funding from private to the public—not in the form of tax money but admissions—is gradually turning these great educational institutions into entertainment enterprises.

 Institutions that began hoping to teach the public, now must seek to please them.
 The Field introduced Chicagoland to the blockbuster museum show in 1977 with its “Treasures of Tutankhamun" exhibit; it drew 1.3 million customers, and neither going to or running a museum has been the same since.
-More recent blockbuster touring exhibits featuring the Dead Sea Scrolls, the artifacts of Cleopatra, and—surely a nadir for an institution that devoted to biology and paleontology and archaeology and ethnography—an exhibit of Jacqueline Kennedy’s clothes that drew nearly 359,000 in its six-month run.
+More recent blockbuster touring exhibits at Field featured the Dead Sea Scrolls, the artifacts of Cleopatra, and—surely a nadir for an institution that devoted to biology and paleontology and archaeology and ethnography—an exhibit of Jacqueline Kennedy’s clothes that drew nearly 359,000 in its six-month run.

 Not only do museums need to find new audiences, they need to find new roles.
 As noted, they have always been teaching institutions of a sort.
 This used to be accomplished simply, by simply exhibiting an object, and later by labeling it.
 In recent decades, museums that once smacked of the laboratory have turned themselves into classrooms.
 Of the Art Institute’s five official purposes, for example, two are explicitly educational.
 All have expanded outreach to cultivate a new generation of museum-goer (and future donor) and to justify their (dwindling) public subsidies.

 The Notebaert Nature Museum pursues an explicitly educational agenda.
 In the 1980s, the Chicago Academy of Sciences began providing science education programs for Chicago Public School teachers and students which that beleaguered system could no longer provide itself.
-Its new Peggy Notebaert Nature Museum was designed to foster environmental learning through its exhibits and education programs; toward that end, welcomes 65,000 students on field trips each year and offers 100 science and nature programs to teachers, students, and visitors and professional development programs and resources to some 2,000 educators.
+Its new building was designed to foster environmental learning through its exhibits and education programs; toward that end, welcomes 65,000 students on field trips each year and offers 100 science and nature programs to teachers, students, and visitors and professional development programs and resources to some 2,000 educators.

 The Field, like the others, long operated what amounts to the museum equivalent of the university extension program.
 Each year, more than 250,000 school children visit The Field Museum to learn more about their world.
 More than 10,000 teachers a year use the Field’s resources for professional development and planning “learning activities.”
 The Field also loans exhibit and demonstration materials to area teachers for classroom use.
 Other institutions do the same.
 The Art Institute offers area teachers interdisciplinary materials for purchase and/or loan.
-Teachers also may borrow “loan boxes” from the Mitchell Museum of the American indian for classroom use; each contains artifacts that may be handled by students (under the teacher’s supervision) and a teacher’s guide.
+Teachers also may borrow “loan boxes” from the Mitchell Museum of the American Indian for classroom use; each contains artifacts that may be handled by students (under the teacher’s supervision) and a teacher’s guide.

 The Art Institute offers workshops, lectures, special tours, credit courses, and seminars in arts education to teachers and parents.
 The mainstay of its education programs, however, remains the school tour.
 And while museums may have changed, school kids haven’t, and a museum that turns itself into a ersatz school must be prepared to be regarded as one.
 Kids often resent having a day out spoiled by instruction.
 Saul Bellow, speaking in 1975, recalled being told by an Art Institute guide that sometimes the spittle of resentful kids on tours has to be wiped from the glass.
 “Compulsory veneration,” the writer noted, “is bound to come out as rebellion, hatred, and blasphemy.” ●